WDBY: Sold stations, format changes and relocations

-From B-105 to Y-105 to Kicks 105-5
+From B-105 to Y-105 to Kicks 105-5 to The Wolf

-When Capstar Broadcasting was purchased by AM/FM Inc. (a subsidiary of what would become Clear Channel Communications) in 1999, the company was forced to divest its holdings in the northern suburbs of New York City due to Federal Communications Commission market concentration concerns.
+When Capstar Broadcasting was purchased by AMFM Inc. (a subsidiary of what would become Clear Channel Communications) in 1999, the company was forced to divest its holdings in the northern suburbs of New York City due to Federal Communications Commission market concentration concerns.
 When Aurora Communications purchased those stations WAXB saw an increase in its budget that allowed the station to eliminate satellite fed programming.
-With this came a modified name, "B105.5", and modified oldies that leaned as recent as the early 80s.
+With this came a modified name, "B105.5", and modified oldies that leaned as recent as the early 1980s.
 However, Aurora's ownership was to be short-lived as in 2000 a failed buyout by Nassau Broadcasting took place which was followed in 2001 by Aurora being bought out by Cumulus Media.

-After Cumulus took control of the Aurora stations in April 2002, control of the Danbury]cluster became separate from their Hudson Valley cluster.
-Though WAXB had good ratings in both Danbury, Connecticut and Dutchess County with oldies, listeners were aging out of the format and Cumulus management sensed a hole for a more contemporary competitor against market rival WDAQ.
-WAXB flipped to Adult Top 40 on September 26, 2002, as Y-105 after two days of stunting and taking the new WDBY calls (DanBurY) that October.
+After Cumulus took control of the Aurora stations in April 2002, control of the Danbury cluster became separate from their Hudson Valley cluster.
+Though WAXB had good ratings in both Danbury and Dutchess County with oldies, listeners were aging out of the format and Cumulus management sensed a hole for a more contemporary competitor against market rival WDAQ.
+WAXB flipped to Adult Top 40 on September 26, 2002, as Y-105 after two days of stunting and taking the new WDBY calls (for Danbury) that October.
 (The WAXB calls returned to the market in 2011 on 850 AM in Ridgefield, a sister station to WDAQ.)
 It forced 98Q to move to a more Top 40 approach in both music and presentation.
-Y-105 later evolved from a Bright AC to a Hot AC.
+Y-105 later evolved from a bright AC to a hot AC.
 On January 12, 2009, Y-105 hired longtime 98Q morning host Mr. Morning to host its morning show.
 WDBY switched to its current country format on January 11, 2010.

 On August 30, 2013, a deal was announced in which Townsquare Media would acquire 53 Cumulus stations, including WDBY, for $238 million.
-The deal is part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global are both controlled by Oaktree Capital Management.
+The deal was part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global were both controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.

 On April 15, 2021, WDBY rebranded as "The Wolf".